 As a performer, John has been featured in a variety of settings, and both a sideman and leader.
 He was a featured performer at the New Bedford Jazz Festival, and an ensemble member at the Portuguese Music Awards. he has performed at venues such as Fete Music hall, the Zeiterion Theater, Boston University, Wally’s Cafe Jazz Club, and Cafe 939 at Berklee College of Music.
 He has performed or shared the bill with artists such as Jim Robitaille, Jing Wang, Dino Govoni, Amanda Monaco, Barry Altschul, Ricky Ford, Jerome Harris, Stefano Battaglia, Kaya Meller, Kamil Piotrowicz, Anastassiya Petrova, and royal hartigan.

-John has also received grants from the Massachusetts Cultural Council for work with his modular ensemble Spheres of Influence.
+John has also received grants from the Massachusetts Cultural Council, Medford Arts Council, and the Somerville Arts Council, for work with his modular ensemble Spheres of Influence.
 He is a passionate educator, teaching at various studios in the greater Boston area.
 He is also a published scholar in journals such as The Peer Review.

 John also leads the group Spheres of influence, which is a modular ensemble that performs original compositions, standards, as well as arrangements of well known repertoire.
 The group size is flexible, but it is most often operates as a trio, quartet, or quintet.
 The group has played at various concerts and occasions in the greater Boston area.